-Willpower - This style of yoga has the tendency to awaken your inner willpower, assisting with digestion and processing emotions.
+Willpower - This style of yoga tends to awaken your inner will, assisting with digestion and processing emotions

-Clarity - As with Gentle yoga, Kundalini yoga can help with brain fog and clears your mind of this fogginess.
-Your mind will become crystal clear, focused, and alert.
+Clarity - As with Gentle Yoga, Kundalini Yoga helps with brain fog and clears your mind of this fogginess.
+Your mind becomes crystal clear, focused, and alert.

-Mindfulness - Practicing kundalini you get to experience mindfulness and a sense of inner peace.
+Mindfulness - Practicing Kundalini, you experience mindfulness and a sense of inner peace.
 It will also help you control your thoughts and emotions.

-Positive Energy - One of the best benefits is an increase in positive energy throughout the body.
-You may start to see things in a new light, and view things with a more positive attitude.
+Positive Energy - One of the excellent benefits is increased positive energy throughout your body.
+You will start to see things in a new light and feel a more positive attitude.

 What is Kundalini yoga?